How can I formally renounce being named executor if the will lets me appoint someone else? – North Carolina

 Conclusion

 In North Carolina, a named executor can formally decline the job by filing a written renunciation with the Clerk of Superior Court where the estate is opened.
 If the will expressly allows the named executor to appoint someone else, the nomination can be submitted in writing so the clerk can issue letters testamentary to the nominee.
-The most important timing issue is acting promptly after the will is probated, because extended inaction can lead to a clerk-driven process that treats the silence as a renunciation.
+The most important timing issue is acting promptly after the will is probated: if the named executor does not qualify or renounce within 30 days after probate, the clerk may start a notice process that can lead to an order treating the silence as a renunciation if there is no timely response.
 Next step: file a renunciation and written nomination with the Clerk of Superior Court (Estates) in the county where the will is probated.

 Talk to a Probate Attorney